doughahn/doughahn.io/projects/writer/press-releases.md

 > ###### How We Converted to a Hand Sanitizer Production Facility

-> Every facility and community is different; we would like to share our process in the spirit of collaboration and in the hopes it helps other facilities get going quickly.
+> Every facility and community is different.
+We would like to share our process in the spirit of collaboration and in the hopes it helps other facilities get going quickly.
 However, note that this process may not work for your distillery; Bently Heritage cannot take responsibility for the accuracy of this information.

-> The changeover itself is straightforward; distilleries, after all, already handle liquid alcohol, and the recipe for sanitizer is not as gel-like as consumers often find at the grocery.
+> The changeover itself is straightforward.
+Distilleries, after all, already handle liquid alcohol, and the recipe for sanitizer is not as gel-like as consumers often find at the grocery.
 The World Health Organization formula needs to be adhered to (see above).
-Fundamentally, the requirements are 96% alcohol and other ingredients; the manufacturing process uses tanks and pumps — equipment most distilleries own and use frequently.
+Fundamentally, the requirements are 96% alcohol and other ingredients; the manufacturing process uses tanks and pumps—equipment most distilleries own and use frequently.

 > The biggest challenge Bently Heritage faces (and one other distilleries might face as well), is finding containers and acquiring non-alcohol ingredients.
-Hydrogen peroxide and glycerin are two ingredients we're waiting for; we have reached out to local hospitals, as these are chemical solutions that they often have access to.
+Hydrogen peroxide and glycerin are two ingredients we're waiting for; we have reached out to local hospitals, as these are chemical solutions they can often access.

 > For containers we hope to fill 55-gallon drums and outfit them with pumps.
 These drums can be stationed at hospitals, health care facilities, and law enforcement.
-Individuals can then fill smaller containers on their own.
+Individuals can then fill smaller containers of their own.

 > Bently Heritage will also produce surface-spray sanitizer (70% alcohol and water) to clean all of those materials before they are brought back into the facility for refill.